-It comes with a feedback request system & review management features that enable sellers to get more reviews and improve their store’s credibility.
+It comes with a feedback request system and reviews management features that enable sellers to get more reviews and improve their store’s credibility.

 Amazon SEO Consultant

-Amazon Split Testing Optimization Tool
+Splitly – An Amazon Split Testing Optimization Tool

-This is a keyword tracker tool available to Amazon sellers to help them find the right keywords for Amazon SEO.
+Keyworx is a keyword tracker tool available to Amazon sellers to help them find the right keywords for Amazon SEO.

-The calculator is also helpful while deciding whether to use FBA or an alternative fulfillment method.
-Make the most out of your Amazon FBA investment decisions with the help of the Amazon FBA revenue calculator.
+The calculator is also helpful while deciding whether to use FBA or an alternative fulfillment method with fewer requirements.
+Take the guesswork out of your Amazon FBA investment decisions with the help of the Amazon FBA revenue calculator.

-Some fees such as long-term storage fees, returns fees, and item removal order fees only apply in specific circumstances; hence they are not included in the Amazon FBA calculator.
+Long-term storage fees, returns fees, and item removal order fees only apply in specific circumstances; hence they are not included in the Amazon FBA calculator.